perkrifj/adif/README.md

 -o, path to the output .tex file (required)

 --no-contestname, avoid printing the contest-name at the bottom of the label.
-Usefull if you've used contest-template in N1MM and do not want to print the wrong contestname.
+Usefull if you've used a contest-template for another contest and do not want to print the wrong contestname.

 Statistics
 ====